—This story has mature content and deals with rape.

 He sighed.
 "What am I going to do with you?"

 He rolled his eyes.
 "You're already late as it is."

-He chuckled, but leaned down and gave me a quick peck on my lips before disappearing to wait for me out front.
+He chuckled, but leaned down and touched his lips to mine much too briefly before disappearing to wait for me out front.

 With a weary sigh, I padded barefoot to the bathroom.
 It was Friday, I realized with disappointment.
 Edward was going hunting tonight with Alice and Jasper and wouldn't be back until Sunday afternoon.
 He was hunting further away this time because, first of all, he and his family couldn't hunt in the same place all the time (the depleting animal population would attract attention), and second, because he was trying to give me space so that I could spend some time with Jacob.
 He never said as much to me, but I knew that although he and Jacob loathed each other, he was trying to be as civilized as possible because he knew I cared for Jacob, and as usual, he would do anything to make me happy.
 He also felt that he owed Jacob for being there for me when—well, I preferred not to think of that particular time in my life if I could avoid it.

 But…Jacob.
 Every time my thoughts strayed to my best friend, I felt a stab of guilt for the pain I was causing him.
 I loved him like a brother, but he was in love with me.
 He was still trying to win me over, but I would never feel the same way about him.
-Edward was everything to me; he was my soul mate.
+Edward was everything to me.